 DOE (blows whistle).
 You want to go there already?
 Because if you want to go there? (blows whistle)

 HOLIDAY.
-Negroes are allowed here now.
+Negroes are allowed here.

 ROTH.
 Jews too.